 - Be insured against a cashflow crisis (rarely used as it is an expensive undertaking)

-3. Invest in Strategic Partnerships (Including Funding)
+3. Investing in Strategic Partnerships (Including Funding)

 A commonly used growth strategy, strategic partnerships can help expand capabilities without the hassles of investing in in-house talent and assets.
 In addition, businesses can reduce risks, perform efficiently, and adapt faster to changing market scenarios.

-Business Agreement Partnership
+a) Business Agreement Partnership

 Business agreements are where two or more entities come to a legally binding agreement to create an independent business entity that will work towards a collective set of goals.